XRaspall/docker-lampp/README.md

 # docker-lampp

-Docker example with Apache, MySql 8.0, PhpMyAdmin and Php 8.0
+Docker example with Apache with PHP 8.0, MySql, PhpMyAdmin

 I use docker-compose as an orchestrator.
 To run these containers: